ligantx/raspberry-pi/install-HA-OS_in_proxmox-rpi-4.md

 * In case you use Frigate: it will not work if you have hardware accelerators: You have to delete `ffmpeg: hwaccel_args: ` lines in `frigate.yml`

+# TAILSCALE

+1. Install it with Tailscale add on in HA.
+2. From the tailscale admin panel enable `subnet routes` for example `192.168.X.0/24` (maybe you'll need to find more info about the installation in Tailscale's page).
+3. Try to go out of the network and enter 192.168.X.X:8123 (your HA ip) as usual.
+I found that if raspberry pi (proxmox vmbr0) has the same ip with HA it makes tailscale unstable.
+Better change the vmbr0 ip from proxmox node network page.
+4. You can also enable exit node in tailscale admin page.
+So, if you enable it in e.g. android client, you can enter every page for example `google.com` using your vpn (maybe useful if you are in a cafeteria), but makes your connection slower.